par7133/RADXIDE/README.md

 # RADXIDE
-One more IDE but for RAD - Tcl-Tk &lt;= 8.6
+One more IDE but thought for RAD - Tcl-Tk &lt;= 8.6